Newburyport/Rockport Line: MBTA era

+In February 2001, the MBTA began two parallel planning processes for the North Shore region: a Draft Environment Impact Statement for the Blue Line Extension (DEIS), and a Major Investment Study (MIS) for other projects primarily north of Salem.
+The MIS, released in 2004, identified a number of possible improvements to the Newburyport/Rockport Line, including upgrades to current stations, grade crossing eliminations, signal system improvements, increased frequencies, a second Salem tunnel, a branch line to Danvers, and new stations at Revere and South Salem.
+None of the projects in the DEIS or MIS was actually built due to lack of funding, except for parking structures at Salem and Beverly which were mandated as Big Dig mitigation.
+As of 2024, design of South Salem station is being undertaken by the city.

+In July 2019, Wynn Resorts proposed a combination commuter rail and Silver Line station in Everett to serve the newly owned Encore Boston Harbor casino and proposed surrounding development.

 Movable bridges and replacements

 Owing to its position along the North Shore coastline, the Newburyport/Rockport Line has a large number of river crossings, including movable bridges over the Saugus River and Danvers River on the mainline as well as Days Creek and the Annisquam River on the Rockport Branch.
 Draw Number 7 over the Mystic River between Somerville and Everett, built in 1877, was the oldest horizontally folding drawbridge in the country until it was replaced by a fixed high-level concrete span on August 26, 1989.
-The new $34.2 million bridge, which was completed nine months ahead of schedule, eliminated the 5 mph speed restriction on the old bridge.
+The new $34.2-million bridge, which was completed nine months ahead of schedule, eliminated the 5 mph speed restriction on the old bridge.

 The Beverly Drawbridge spanning the Danvers River was replaced in 2017.
 The abutments of the approach spans were repaired, followed by a 21-day service shutdown from July 17 to August 13, 2017, for the complete replacement of the swing bridge section.
-The MBTA Board approved the $16.2 million contract in February 2016; work will last from March 2016 to December 2017.
+The MBTA Board approved the $16.2-million contract in February 2016; work will last from March 2016 to December 2017.
 The line was shut down on weekends from July 8 through August 27, 2017, for the installation of Positive Train Control equipment in order to meet a 2020 federal deadline; four of those weekends overlapped with the already planned service curtailments for drawbridge work.